danhetrick/ircpatch/README.md

 *example.patch* is heavily commented, if there are further questions.

+### minimal.patch

-###[minimal.patch](https://github.com/danhetrick/ircpatch/blob/unstable/minimal.patch "minimal.patch") is an example of a patchfile with the minimum number of elements for it to be a valid patchfile.
+[minimal.patch](https://github.com/danhetrick/ircpatch/blob/unstable/minimal.patch "minimal.patch") is an example of a patchfile with the minimum number of elements for it to be a valid patchfile.
 Many of the other bot settings are left to their default values, with only the elements necessary for a network connection and chat relay.
 It will connect to a single server hosted on the same computer hosting *irc-patch*, and connect to a single channel, "#ircpatch":

     <?xml version="1.0" encoding="UTF-8"?>
     <patch>